Ocean Bird

 The Ocean Bird is a class of trimaran sailboat designed by John Westell and produced by Honnor Marine Ltd. at Totnes, Teignmouth in the 1970s, featuring fold-in lateral floats on a webless steel-beam frame chosen to provide stability against heeling, yet allow a compact footprint in harbour.

 Overview

-Owen provided an overview in a 1970 review of the sailing craft.
+David Owen provided an overview in a 1970 review of the sailing craft.
 He noted the following: